-(If possible, use the space below to discuss the extent to which cases that v domestic violence/dating violence, sexual assault, and/or stalking also incl or elements of domestic violence, dating violence, sexual assault, and/or stalking also included above as domestic violence felony cases may also have included a sexual assault, and cases reported as felony sexual assaults may also have The purpose of this question is to gather information on how often multiple cases reported.
-If detailed information is not available, feel free to provide experience.)
-(Maximum 2000 characters) uded additional charges calking.
-For example, cases counts of misdemeanor included stalking charges. crimes were present in the
+(If possible, use the space below to discuss the extent to which cases that were characterized as domestic violence/dating violence, sexual assault, and/or stalking also included additional charges or elements of domestic violence, dating violence, sexual assault, and/or stalking.
+For example, cases reported above as domestic violence felony cases may also have included counts of misdemeanor sexual assault, and cases reported as felony sexual assaults may also have included stalking charges.
+The purpose of this question is to gather information on how often multiple crimes were present in the cases reported.
+If detailed information is not available, feel free to provide estimates based on your experience.)
+(Maximum 2000 characters)